EN 395 First Year Fellows Internship (3 credit hours)

 - Conducting virtual discussion groups using Blackboard or Chalk

 - Composing discussion questions, writing assignments, etc.

-- Composing or contributing to the Blackboard or Chalk & Wire
+- Composing or contributing to the Moodle or Chalk &

 - Preparing and leading a classroom session